-The Revolving Door-Visits started small—first it was grandparents stopping by to see the baby.
+The Revolving Door-Visits started small —first, it was grandparents stopping by to see the baby.
 Then a few college friends showed up after work.
 Soon friends and relatives called for visits like they were making dinner reservations at a fine restaurant.
-“We have on opening on Thursday at 7:30.
+“We have an opening on Thursday at 7:30.
 How many will that be?”
-Our lobby was like revolving door, I’d be walking two guests out as another group was arriving.
+Our lobby was like a revolving door, I’d be walking two guests out as another group was arriving.
 “Don’t forget to stop at the gift shop on the way out.”

-Don’t Be Shy When People Ask What Can I Bring-Lamaze class taught me many things, breathing, pain management and that I reminded the instructor of her husband.
-Apparently he’s sarcastic too.
+Don’t Be Shy When People Ask What Can I Bring-Lamaze class taught me many things, including breathing, pain management, and that I reminded the instructor of her husband.
+Apparently, he’s sarcastic too.
 Finding that out cost me a look from Esther.
 What I remember most was not being afraid to ask friends to bring dinner.
 We ate well, home-cooked meals, Chinese, Filipino and Japanese food and lots of empanadas.
 Just a head’s up if you’re bringing Chinese food, I like the spicy mustard.